dmreiland/SYDI/README.md

 By default all options are enabled, so running the script in the default mode is the equivalent to executing:

-cscript.exe sydi-server.vbs -wabefghipPqrsSu -racdklp
+>cscript.exe sydi-server.vbs -wabefghipPqrsSu -racdklp

 Create a minimal report you would disable the WMI and Registry options by running:

-'''cscript.exe sydi-server.vbs -w -r'''
+>cscript.exe sydi-server.vbs -w -r

 If you would want to include everything aside from installed patches (q, from the help menu), processes (P) and services (s).
 You would execute this command:

-'''cscript.exe sydi-server.vbs -wabefghiprSu'''
+>cscript.exe sydi-server.vbs -wabefghiprSu

 Since all the options we wanted to disable were those found under the WMI section we didn’t have to touch the –r (registry) parameter.